Configure the peer nodes

 It's recommended that you use forwarders to handle data inputs to peers.
 For information on configuring this process, read "Use forwarders to get your data".

 If you want to input data directly to a peer, without a forwarder, you can configure your inputs on the peer in the same way as for any indexer.
 For more information, read "Configure your inputs" in the Getting Data In Manual.

-Important: Although you can configure inputs on a peer-by-peer basis, consider whether your needs would allow you to use a single set of inputs across all peers.
-This should be possible if all data is being channeled through forwarders, and the receiving ports on all peers can be the same.
+Important: Although you can configure inputs on a peer-by-peer basis, consider whether your needs allow you to use a single set of inputs across all peers.
+This should be possible if all data is channeled through forwarders, and the receiving ports on all peers are the same.
 If so, you can use the master node to manage a common

 inputs.conf file, as described in "Update common peer configurations".